developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/sigtools/index.md

 ---

 ## Overview
 SigTools is a command-line utility for converting a certificate into a byte array.
-Supported inputs are Android `.apk` app files or those formatted according to Distinguished Encoding Rules (DER), which generally contain an X.509 binary certificate used for secure websites. **Output is formatted as a Java class, a string of bytes or a DER file** and also is copied to the host-system clipboard.
-Optionally, the output can be written to a file (for JAVA or DER OUTFORM).
+Supported inputs are Android `.apk` app files or those formatted according to Distinguished Encoding Rules (DER), which generally contain an X.509 binary certificate used for secure websites. **Output is formatted as a Java class, a hexadecimal string, a base64 encoded string or a DER file** and also is copied to the host-system clipboard.
+Optionally, the output can be written to a file.

-This utility can be used to create a signature file for securing apps using the Zebra [Access Manager](/mx/accessmgr) CSP.
+The HEX or DER output forms of this utility can be used to create a signature file for securing apps using the Zebra [Access Manager](/mx/accessmgr) CSP.

 ### Requirements
 * A Linux, macOS or Windows host computer with Java runtime environment installed